embodied-dexterity/edg-sounds-tensorflow/README.md

 	 most confused with: 0
 ```

-Currently, the accuracy per class and the class that it confused its test data with the most are displayed by visualize_results.
-Please email kafkaloff@berkeley.edu to request further features.
+Currently, the accuracy and the class that each class confused its test data with the most are displayed by visualize_results.
+Please email kafkaloff@berkeley.edu to request further visualization and data features.

 To play around with more data, you can download the [Urban Sound Data set](https://urbansounddataset.weebly.com/).